markmoxon/elite-source-code-bbc-micro-disc/README.md

 make variant=sth
 ```

-This will produce a file called `elite-disc-sth.NES` in the `5-compiled-game-discs` folder that contains the Stairway to Hell variant.
+This will produce a file called `elite-disc-sth.ssd` in the `5-compiled-game-discs` folder that contains the Stairway to Hell variant.

 The verification checksums for this version are as follows: